Factors Contributing To Drug Dependence And Abuse

 Recovery Model For Drug Addiction

 Laub and Sampson interviewed a cohort of participants recruited from a reform institution in a 55-year old retrospective study.
-They discovered that a few of them were delinquent after 70 years.
+They discovered that a few of the participants were delinquent after 70 years.
 However, most of them left the criminal way of life in their 30s.
 These people had stable employment, better social skills, and spousal support.
-The authors concluded that there is a good chance for anyone to desert their erstwhile lifestyle.
+The authors concluded that there is a good chance for anyone to improve their lifestyle.
 However, the ties to work and family put the recovery from drug addiction into perspective.

 The recovery of patients from drug abuse has some underlying principles:

-- Self-awareness and the healing are foundational parts of the recovery process
+- Self-awareness and healing are foundational parts of the recovery process

 - The support of friends and family is needed for recovery to take place.